Using Pay Down Goals

 Migrate to Goals 3.0 from your Goals page following the instructions here.

-Debt paydown in Monarch helps you track and accelerate your journey toward being debt-free — all from one dashboard.
+Debt paydown in Monarch helps you track and accelerate your journey toward being debt free — all from one dashboard.
 It brings together your loans, credit cards, and other debt accounts into a clear, visual payoff plan, and even allows you to experiment with different pay off scenarios to see how much you can save.

 Coming from old Goals?
 Check out Introducing Goals 3.0 for more information on what’s changed and how to migrate your existing goals!